Mathématique: Chapter 80

 Jackson and Vala got to their feet, looking curiously over their shoulders as they followed Lorne from the room.

 “I can’t—” Woolsey dropped his voice, leaned over his desk, and looked Young in the eyes.
 “I can’t identify with any of that.”
-He motioned subtly after Jackson and Vala.
+He gestured subtly after Jackson and Vala.
 “Can you?”

-Young wasn’t sure how to respond.
-He cleared his throat.
+Young cleared his throat.
 Couldn’t think of a damn thing to follow it up with.

 “There isn’t an Earth-based protocol that I’ve managed to enforce on this city for more than two hours at a time,” Woolsey said, dry as dust.
 “My top military advisor has a poorly concealed death wish.
-My predecessor adopted a nation of people with genetic ties to the Wraith and died by slow conversion into a replicator.
-You brought us a math consultant with the reputation of a rockstar and the status of Planetary Asset because we’re supposedly the safest harbor he can find?
-Dr. Jackson, the centerpiece of the Ori War is here on an undisclosed mission.
-And Rodney McKay, the most reasonable person on this Expedition, is publicly threatening a stroke on the Observation Deck as the city transforms itself like it has a line of credit from American Express.”
+My predecessor adopted a nation of people with genetic ties to the Wraith.
+She died by slow conversion into a replicator, leaving everyone here with unprecedented institutional trauma.
+You brought us a math consultant with the reputation of a rockstar and the status of Planetary Asset because we’re the safest harbor he can find?
+Meanwhile, Dr. Jackson, the centerpiece of the Ori War, is here on an undisclosed mission.
+And Rodney McKay, the most reasonable person on this Expedition, is publicly threatening a stroke on the Observation Deck as the city transforms itself like it’s been gifted a line of credit from American Express.”

 “I get it,” Young said.
 “This end-of-the-world vibe is making the rounds.”